ABScripts/RBlog/README.md

 Materials used:
 All lecture material.
-Getting started page on Ruby site. https://devcenter.heroku.com/articles/getting-started-with-rails6 - for deploying on heroku Some random articles and https://www.youtube.com/watch?v=qCPJMPeG5hw - for pagination feature
+Getting started page on Ruby site. https://devcenter.heroku.com/articles/getting-started-with-rails6 - for deployment on heroku Some random articles and https://www.youtube.com/watch?v=qCPJMPeG5hw - for pagination feature